About the Company

 We have been creating and touring critically acclaimed, award-winning productions for over 10 years.
-Recently, our team has grown to include Emily Williams as Senior Producer, Sarah Kingswell for Theatre Bristol providing general management and finance support, and Emma Macnair as Company Administrator.
+Recently, our team has grown to include Emily Williams as Senior Producer, Emma Macnair as Company Administrator and Sarah Kingswell providing general management and finance support.

 A Brief History

 by Co-artistic directors Nir Paldi and George Mann

 We met in Paris, France in 2005, while training at the École Internationale de Théatre Jacques Lecoq.
 In 2007 we moved to London, UK and within 3 months, Theatre Ad Infinitum was founded.
 The company debuted their first production, Behind the Mirror, at the Blue Elephant Theatre in Camberwell, London in October 2007.
 This production went on to have a successful Edinburgh Festival season in August 2008 with a team made up of George Mann, Nir Paldi and performer/movement director Deborah Pugh, who we trained with at the Lecoq School and who still works with Ad Infinitum to this day!

 We perform at the Edinburgh Festival every year, and over the past ten years have built up a considerable following, picking up multiple awards and critical acclaim for our theatre productions.